ChrisWorledge/Marie_Curie_Interview_Scenarios/README.md

 ## User Story
 The following user story and acceptance criteria was created and will be used by the team to design and validate their work.

-As a website user who needs help and support
+*"As a website user who needs help and support
-I want to be able to find Helper Service so that I know what support is available to me and how to contact them
+I want to be able to find Helper Services so that I know what support is available to me and how to contact them"*

 **Background: GIVEN I am on the Marie Curie website**